This Time,

 • Rallying people to speak up and let their views be known

-Atkinson Foundation
+Meet the Atkinson Foundation

 Joseph and his wife Elmina Elliott were principled journalists, political activists, civic leaders, and life-long partners in the fight for justice.
 They were also faithful philanthropists.
 They established the Atkinson Foundation in 1942 to do this work when they no longer could.